caryoscelus/heavy-bright-sun-wip/chapters/xxx-sasha-papers-05.md

 For example:

+Who was the first to create this umbrella term "drugs" that doesn't make much sense, except maybe for pushing people into either being "clean" or "hardcore junkies"?
+Who benefits from that?

     ***

+For example:

+Why do people keep on going with their lives, as if nothing happened?
+As if nothing is happening right now?

+    ***

 Now why am i writing all of this here instead of telling my story?
+Because the story came to a halt, to a point where my writing has caught up with the present and the present is not moving anywhere.
+Because i don't want to write about yesterday's accident, and writing about today's mundanity of waiting isn't going to be much fun either.
+Because, finally, i'm afraid, and that's not a feeling i want to put on this blog.

+I don't know what else to do, what to write about.